 Heal Your Heart From Its Hurts.

-If you are not fully healed (or at least trying to heal) from what happened in 2018, you threaten the fulfillment of all that can happen in 2019.
+If you are not fully healed (or at least trying to heal) from what happened last year, you threaten the fulfillment of all that can happen this year.
 Don't go into the new year harboring ill feelings about people, places, or things; instead, work on healing from the pain associated with them.

 This year you may have fallen short.
 You said and did some things you're not proud of.
 You've made mistakes.
 I know.
 Many of us have that same story.

 Before entering the new year, forgive yourself (and others) for everything.
 Your one-woman pity party is sure to impede on your celebration for the new year, so stop beating yourself up, sis.
-What happened in 2018, stays in 2018; leave the shortcomings of that year there and don't look back.
+What happened last year, stays in last year; leave the shortcomings of that year there and don't look back.
 The only things you should move forward with are the lessons you learned.

 As you wrap up the year, it's important to acknowledge how you feel about things – particularly yourself.